 (sugar, rice for human consumption, edible oils and fats, coffee, cereals for human consumption, energy and protein supplements for animal feed)

-- You will immediately receive notification if the general import permit (GIP) from the Federal Customs Administration (FCA/EZV) has been forwarded for further processing.
+- You will immediately receive notification if the general import permit (GIP) from the Federal Office for Customs and Border Security (FOCBS) has been forwarded for further processing.

-Please note that the GIP will not be active for customs clearance purposes until the FCA/EZV has processed it through its system.
+Please note that the GIP will not be active for customs clearance purposes until the FOCBS has processed it through its system.
 (This takes one, maximum two, working days).

 Instructions General Import Permit for food and feedstuffs liable to contributionpdf (45.28 Ko) - 12.08.20